568

 – ugoren

-Sep 5, 2015 at 19:00
+Commented Sep 5, 2015 at 19:00

 • \$\begingroup\$ Since I wrote that meta answer the rules on popularity contests have been tightened up, and I think that is a good thing.
-I stand by my answer, but I think it is right that popularity contests be judged strictly, to reflect the fact that it is very difficult to write one that is a good fit for the site. \$\endgroup\$ Sep 4, 2016 at 11:56
+I stand by my answer, but I think it is right that popularity contests be judged strictly, to reflect the fact that it is very difficult to write one that is a good fit for the site. \$\endgroup\$ Commented Sep 4, 2016 at 11:56

 • \$\begingroup\$ Although it's possible someone will come up with an ingenious approach to designing a keyboard, the challenge itself seems to lean towards "make me laugh" rather than "impress me".
-This is why I don't think this is a good fit for the site. \$\endgroup\$ Sep 4, 2016 at 12:03
+This is why I don't think this is a good fit for the site. \$\endgroup\$ Commented Sep 4, 2016 at 12:03

 • \$\begingroup\$ I'd love to see what keyboards the community comes up with, but I think it would need to be hosted somewhere other than main.
 For things which are appealing to the PPCG community, but not quite a fit for main, there's Code Golf Chat.
-People often post "mini challenges" which aren't well specified enough to be challenges on main, but can end up inspiring people to write a full challenge. \$\endgroup\$ Sep 4, 2016 at 12:06
+People often post "mini challenges" which aren't well specified enough to be challenges on main, but can end up inspiring people to write a full challenge. \$\endgroup\$ Commented Sep 4, 2016 at 12:06

 • \$\begingroup\$ I think it's important to keep testing the boundaries of existing winning criteria, and to try to come up with new ones.
-The people who put the effort into this will have a long run of rejections, but I really hope these don't come across as "don't try". \$\endgroup\$ Sep 4, 2016 at 12:19
+The people who put the effort into this will have a long run of rejections, but I really hope these don't come across as "don't try". \$\endgroup\$ Commented Sep 4, 2016 at 12:19

 -2